 In terms of software, a web server controls how a user will access hosted files.

-Web servers can store and manage data, delegate computations, and share resources.
+Web servers can store and manage website files, delegate computations, and share resources.

 There is a unique IP address and domain name for each web server.